tonio73/dnnviewer/README.md

 Currently accepted input formats are Keras Sequential models written to file in Checkpoint format or HDF5.
 A series of checkpoints along training epochs is also accepted as exemplified below.

-Some test models are provided in the GIT repository `dnnviewer-data` to clone from Github or download a zip from the [repository page](https://github.com/tonio73/dnnviewer-data)
+Some test models are provided in the GIT repository `_dnnviewer-data_` to clone from Github or download a zip from the [repository page](https://github.com/tonio73/dnnviewer-data), a full description of the models and their design is available in the repository [readme](https://github.com/tonio73/dnnviewer-data/blob/master/README.md).

 ```shell script
 $ git clone https://github.com/tonio73/dnnviewer-data.git